 Some states outlaw stun guns altogether.
 You can’t buy or own a stun gun if you live in:

 Even if stun guns are legal in your state, there may be restrictions based on age, criminal history, and other factors.
-You can find out more about the specific laws and restrictions in your area by contacting local law enforcement or researching criminal codes on your state’s official website – states have specific legislative codes associated with their stun gun laws that will outline the exact conditions under which you can or can't own a stun gun.
+For instance, batons and knuckle weapons are illegal in California, so any stun guns that are also a combination of one of these kinds of weapons cannot be shipped to CA. You can find out more about the specific laws and restrictions in your area by contacting local law enforcement or researching criminal codes on your state’s official website – states have specific legislative codes associated with their stun gun laws that will outline the exact conditions under which you can or can't own a stun gun.

 Checking City Statutes

 A final consideration when you’re looking for a stun gun is whether your city has separate legal codes from your state in regards to TASERs and stun guns.
 In a handful of cases, stun guns are legal at the state level but illegal at the city level.
 For example:

 Stun guns are legal in Illinois but illegal in Chicago